Costwise

 City guide estimates, scaled by local labour costs.
 Indicative averages for bathroom tiling, not quotes.

-London and the South East run above the national figures on labour.
+The South East and London run above the national figures on labour.

 Common questions